SanatKulkarni/HealthVoltAI---HackOnMount-/README.md

 Click the thumbnail above to watch the video.

-**HealthVolAI** is an innovative, AI-powered healthcare document processing system designed to streamline documentation and analysis for healthcare providers and insurers, making critical data more accessible and actionable.
+**HealthVoltAI** is an innovative, AI-powered healthcare document processing system designed to streamline documentation and analysis for healthcare providers and insurers, making critical data more accessible and actionable.
 This project was developed by **Team int21h** for the HackOnMount hackathon.

 ## Problem Statement